Trauma-Informed Care: Why Does It Matter?

 It is also important to cover these three approaches in a bit more depth, which is what we will aim to do now.

-Non-Pathologizing and Trauma Informed Care
+Non-Pathologizing And Trauma Informed Care

 A great many people who struggle with various types of addiction have thoughts that torment them day in and day out.
 These thoughts tell them that they are weak and that their character is flawed in some way.
 This leads them to develop a belief that their psyche is defective in some way.
-A non-pathologizing approach views the client as a human being who is in pain and is facing enormous challenges in his or life.
+A non-pathologizing approach views the client as a human being who is in pain and is facing enormous challenges in his or her life.
 The person is not, however, defective in any shape or form.

 Involving trauma-informed care in the recovery process allows for ample space to be created that gives the client breathing room to see the problem and to understand how worthy they are of living.
 This process does not involve, however, ignoring the reality of substance abuse.
 It must still be dealt with head on.
 The substance abuse itself needs to be seen as the client’s way of coping with a traumatic event, meaning that redirection is needed in order to channel those emotions into something more positive.